The list of animals that can catch COVID-19 keeps growing

 The WHO report adds that, as of now, it appears that cats and ferrets are more susceptible to the disease than dogs are, while the CDC says that at this time there is still no evidence that animals play a significant role in spreading the disease.

-The CDC says that if you do have COVID-19, you should isolate yourself not only from those humans you live in the same household with but from any pets as well.
+The CDC says that if you do have COVID-19, you should isolate yourself not only from the people with whom you share a home but from any pets as well.
 And whether or not you have COVID-19, it’s always a good idea to keep yourself isolated from lions and tigers.